 The mistakes people make when managing Linkedin connections are many but below is a list of items from my own observations:

-1- I receive Linkedin invites from people I never met.
+1- I receive generic Linkedin invites from people I never met.
 I’m sure this has happened to many of you.
 The amazing part is when I receive invites from people indicating they have worked with me at a company, but I never met or even heard of them.
-Why would people I never met or heard of send me a Linkedin invitation without proper introductions?
-Why wouldn’t they take the time to introduce themselves by phone or email and start building the relationship from the start?
+Why would people I never met or heard of send me a generic Linkedin invitation without proper introductions?
+Why wouldn't they take the time to send a customized message or introduce themselves by phone or email and start building the relationship from the start?
 I assume they want to start building professional relationships by asking me to join their network.
 If not, then it’s a waste of our time and the wrong approach in managing Linkedin connections.

 3- People rarely thank others for accepting an invitation.
 I have made the same mistake a few times.
 But, isn’t this the minimum courtesy and a requirement to show appreciation for the person’s act of accepting an invitation?
 It all goes back to mutual respect and relationship building based on trust, professionalism, and respect without which the list is just a list.